Cook an autumn feast

-Despite the decline of the wool industry and the closure of the coal pits, the county’s ‘rhubarb triangle’ south of Leeds still produces an excellent crop, and in 2010 was awarded a ‘Protected Designation of Origin’ status, recognising the unique links between food quality, location and local knowledge.
+Despite the decline of the wool industry and the closure of the coal pits, the county’s ‘rhubarb triangle’ south of Leeds still produces an excellent crop.
+In 2010 it was awarded a ‘Protected Designation of Origin’ status, recognising the unique links between food quality, location and local knowledge.

 As the world spins out of the darkness of the solstice and the days slowly lengthen, an imported fruit signals the return of the sun.
-Seville oranges, not grown here, but deeply embedded in our food culture, with their brilliant colour and glorious aroma, are transformed into this most British of preserves in kitchens across the land.
+Seville oranges are not grown here, but they are deeply embedded in our food culture.
+With their brilliant colour and glorious aroma, they are transformed into this most British of preserves in kitchens across the land.